khyatibisht/100DaysOfCode/August 2020.md

 #### AUGUST 18, 2020

 D31 of #50daysofudacity : Completed upto lesson 7.7 today!!
 So close to completing the course as only 2 sub lessons to go.
 I am saving them for tomorrow as I have notes to make for this lesson as well! :)

+#### AUGUST 19, 2020

+D32 of #50daysofudacity : completed lesson 7 today.
+Going to complete the remaining notes of previous lessons from tomorrow